-Victoria Tin-bor Hui is Associate Professor of Political Science at the University of Notre Dame.
-Hui’s research examines the centrality of war in the formation and transformation of “China” in history.
-She focuses on comparative history of Asia and Europe, state formation and state-society relations, contentious politics and resistance movements, transformation of world politics, political culture, Asian and Confucian values, and Chinese politics.
+Victoria Tin-bor Hui is associate professor of political science at the University of Notre Dame.
+She examines the centrality of war in the formation and transformation of “China” in the long span of history, comparative state formation and state-society relations, contentious politics and resistance movements, political culture, Asian and Confucian values, and Chinese politics.

 Comparative history of Asia and Europe; transformation of world politics; emerging world order in the post-Cold War era; international security; state formation; state-society relations; contentious politics and resistance movements; political culture; Asian and Confucian values; Chinese politics